-The deadline for first consideration for fall admission to the MPH program in Behavioral and Community Health is December 14th.
+The deadline for first consideration for fall admission to the MPH program in Behavioral and Community Health is December 13th.
 We do not have spring admissions.
+The final deadline for all applications is April 10th (for international students, the deadline is February 14th).

 All materials listed below must be received by December 13th for full consideration.
 If you are not scheduled to take the GRE until early December, your application will NOT be considered unless space is available following review of completed applications.
 Please be aware that although you will receive your verbal and quantitative scores the day you sit for the exam, the analytical section of the exam takes two weeks to grade and then another 4-6 weeks to be processed and sent to SOPHAS.
 Please be sure to factor this extra time when scheduling your exam date.

 How to Apply

 Applications should be submitted through the Schools of Public Health Application Service, SOPHAS, at www.SOPHAS.org.
-The 2018-2019 application cycle opens in SOPHAS in September, and all application documents must be submitted via SOPHAS.
+The application cycle opens in SOPHAS in late August, and all application documents must be submitted via SOPHAS.
 Remember to designate the University of Maryland School of Public Health, College Park, as one of your school choices along with your desired program.
-The University of Maryland School of Public Health GRE Code in SOPHAS is 0485.
+The University of Maryland School of Public Health GRE Code in SOPHAS is 0485 and the University of Maryland institutional code is 5814.

 SOPHAS will verify the information reported and send it electronically to the University of Maryland School of Public Health once complete.
 The verification process can take 4-6 weeks to complete.
 We do not accept materials outside of the SOPHAS process.
 The University of Maryland requires a Supplemental Application and a Supplemental Application Fee of $75 for each program.
 Once SOPHAS has verified your entire application, within 3-6 business days you will receive an e-mail message from the UMD Graduate School with a link to the Supplemental Application.